toniov/p-iteration/README.md

 # asyncitt [![Build Status](https://travis-ci.org/toniov/asyncitt.svg?branch=master)](https://travis-ci.org/toniov/asyncitt)

-> Make array iteration easy with async/await
+> Make array iteration easy with async/await and promises

-- Same functionality as the ES5 Array iteration methods
+- Same functionality as the ES5 Array iteration methods we all know
-- All the methods return a `Promise`, making them awaitable
+- All the methods return a `Promise`, making them awaitable and thenable
 - Allow the usage of async functions as callback
 - Callbacks run in parallel
 - Lightweight (no prd dependencies)